matplotlib/matplotlib/INSTALL.rst

     :ref:`install the latest development version<install_from_source>`.

 .. contents..

 Installing an official release
 ==============================

-Matplotlib and most of its dependencies arr all available as wheel packages for macOS, Windows and Linux distributions::
+Matplotlib and most of its dependencies are all available as wheel packages for macOS, Windows and Linux distributions::

   pip install -U matplotlib

 Third-party distributions of Matplotlib
 =======================================